-h.
+- xi.
+The company expects to contribute Nil (Nil) to its Gratuity fund. - e.
 The estimates of future salary increase considered in actuarial valuation, takes into account factors like inflation, seniority, promotion and other relevant factors including supply and demand in the employment market.
 The actuary certifies the above information.
 In assessing the company's post retirement liabilities, the Company monitors mortality assumptions and uses up to-date mortality tables.

-39. Segment Information
+38. Segment Information